 Wondering how to record music at home?
 In this day and age, it is easier than ever before to produce music from home without having to break the bank for the essential music production equipment.
 If you have a computer (or even a smartphone or tablet), you can start right now.

-Music Gateway are always looking to help creatives, whether it be through articles such as this, Sync opportunities or Music Promotion.
+Music Gateway are always looking to help creatives, whether it be through articles such as this, Sync opportunities, Music Promotion or music marketing.
 Don’t take our word for it though, try it out for free today by signing up or clicking the button below.